Omitg24/Omitg24/README.md

   <img src="Multimedia/god_of_war.gif" alt="God of War gif" width="400">
 </p>
 <p align="justify">
-In the future (probably after finishing my studies) I would like to learn more things, such as Artificial Intelligence, Cybersecurity or Videogames developing, mostly because these are the things that are raising up very quickly and would be helpful to me experience, except for videogames, cause the main reason why I'm interested in, is because of growing up playing famous sagas (eg God of War), and would like to help bringing more of this.
+In the future (probably after finishing my studies) I would like to learn more things, such as Artificial Intelligence, Cybersecurity or Videogames development, mostly because these are the things that are raising up very quickly and would be helpful to me experience, except for videogames, cause the main reason why I'm interested in, is because of growing up playing them (eg God of War), and I would like to be part of it.
 </p>

 <h3 align="left">Connect with me:</h3>